abdo-abaco/Vehicle_Detection_and_Tracking/README.md

 ---

 On `search_classify.py` lines 91 I define the labels vector and on line 95 I split the data into training and testing data, I chose a 90/10 split because of the limited amount of data and figured 10% training would offer sufficient samples to determine the accuracy.
 On line 105 I trained the SVC using the HOG features.

+The Support Vector Classifier and the accompanying parameters get stored `svc_pickle.p` as shown on `search_classify.py` lines 119-127.
+This generating file is used in the rest of the project as I discuss `project.py`.
+I record the results of the experience on the table below:

 | Test Set         		|     Result	        					|